 A new way to see your Clan Wars performance.
-Weekly score and average per season, how to know if you need to find new Clash Royale decks.clan wars 2 site new feature
+Weekly score and average per season, how to know if you need to find new Clash Royale decks.new feature clan wars 2 site

 There are still many mysteries around Clan Wars’ matchmaking system.
 We know there is a secret Elo rating for all players, but it’s hard to tell how it evolves and how much it matters when you look for your next opponent.